FTB Part A balancing and child support

 • your care arrangements change

-• either parent’s income changes.
+• parent’s income changes.

 If you collect through Child Support

 We balance your FTB Part A based on the actual amount of child support you received during the financial year.
-If you received less child support than we assessed you to receive, you may get an FTB top up when we balance your payments.
+If you received less child support than we assessed you to receive, you may get a FTB top up when we balance your payments.

 Find out more about the Maintenance Income Test and how we apply it when we balance your FTB.

-Page last updated: 17 June 2025.
+Page last updated: 19 November 2025.

 QC 51896